messagebot/ah-elasticsearch-orm/README.md

  -> creating index: development-people-2016-08
 ```

-From within your project, you can run `./node_modules/.bin/ah-elasticsearch-orm migrate` to run migrateion.
+From within your project, you can run `./node_modules/.bin/ah-elasticsearch-orm migrate` to run migration.
 You can also make a short hand for this in your `scripts` section of your `package.json`, ie:
 ```json
 "scripts": {
     "help": "actionhero help",